 - Digitising the customer experience

 With an influencer marketing retail strategy, you can overcome these challenges and:

 Which retail brands can benefit from influencer marketing?

-Whether you’re a department store, retail chain, supermarket, or discount retailer, your brand can benefit from partnering with the modern day best friend.
+Whether you’re a department store, retail chain, supermarket, or discount retailer, your brand can benefit from partnering with the modern-day best friend.

-Helping small retailers brands grow
+Helping small brands grow

 Influencers are in tune with their followers and know how to speak to niche products and services authentically.
 Influencer data tells us exactly how well they perform for your niche and industry.
-This increases the odds that you’ll reach prospects who are interested enough to purchase online or visit your physical store.
+This increases the odds that you’ll reach prospects who are interested enough to purchase online or visit your physical shop.

 Influencer marketing can also help smaller brands make the most of their marketing spend through licensed influencer content.
 Over the course of your influencer campaigns, you’ll build a collection of licensed evergreen and reusable content that continues to convert across your owned channels.